 Most bread recipes are for two loaves, which is way too much for one person to eat.
-I have another super-easy bread recipe, which is great for dipping in olive oil or eating on the side, but not ideal for a sandwich.
-This Kitchenaid white bread recipe makes a single loaf of bread that’s light, soft, and perfect for peanut butter and jelly, tuna salad, or your favorite sandwich fixing.
+I have two other easy bread recipes, one with a soft crust, and a crusty no knead version.
+Both are great for eating with soup or dipping in olive oil, but not so great for sandwiches.
+This Kitchenaid white bread recipe makes a single loaf of bread that’s light, soft, and perfect for peanut butter and jelly, tuna salad, or your favorite sandwich filling.

 I got the recipe from the original Kitchenaid cookbook that came with my mixer.
 I cut the recipe in half (for one loaf) and I have also added instructions on how to shape the loaf of bread.
 Follow these simple tips and you’ll get a perfect loaf of fresh bread that looks like it came from a bakery.